My Experience With Blepharospasm and Uncontrollable Eye Blinking

 Blepharospasm in Popular Culture

 I recently watched an old movie starring Sally Fields and Michael Caine, in which Fields’ character blinks excessively.
 Another character in the film says she has “blepharospasm and her eyes blink a lot every time she tells a lie!"
 This patent untruth infuriated me!
-It’s bad enough that every book or article about body language insists that a person who won’t make eye contact is not to be trusted.
-But avoiding eye contact is the blepharospasm sufferer’s best way to prevent severe eye spasms when listening to another person talk.
+It’s bad enough that every book or article about body language insists that a person who won’t make eye contact is not to be trusted without propaganda affecting BEB sufferers.
+I learned that avoiding eye contact is the blepharospasm sufferer’s best way to prevent severe eye spasms when listening to another person talk, but how do I make others realize this has nothing to do with my trustworthiness?

 I can only hope more education about movement disorders (of which Parkinson’s Disease is a cousin) and benign essential blepharospasm, in particular, will correct the misinformation.